ibm-cloud-docs/cis/managing-for-reliability.md

 To get started setting up your Global Load Balancers, select **Global Load Balancers** from the navigation menu.

-For detailed information about setting up and managing your Global Load Balancers, please [refer to this document](/docs/infrastructure/cis?topic=cis-global-load-balancer-glb-concepts).
+For detailed information about setting up and managing your Global Load Balancers,  [refer to this document](/docs/cis?topic=cis-global-load-balancer-glb-concepts).

 ## Using Page Rules to increase reliability
 {:#using-page-rules-to-increase-reliability}